TorchSim/torch-sim/docs/dev/dev_install.md

 ## Building the documentation

-The torch-sim documentation can be built using the sphinx package.
+The TorchSim documentation can be built using the sphinx package.
 First, install the requirements:

 ```bash
 pip install .[docs]